tillbiskup/aspecd/docs/roadmap.rst

   * If figure is plotted twice using automatically generated filenames, use different filenames (e.g. increment number).
   * Axis direction can be switched (*e.g.*, for FTIR data, hence not needing to set axis limits in reverse order)
   * Bugfix: Title of figure and axis label overlap when adding an axis on the top side of the figure
-  * Allow to add a legend title in recipes.

 * Processing